 Producers and distributors have an obligation to offer some protection for exhibitors to prevent almost new pictures from being rushed into TV and in some cases conflicting with theatre bookings, said Nicholson to an assemblage of the Theatre Owners Of America and Allied States Exhibitors Organization in March 1963.
 We of American-International Pictures challenge the other companies to follow our pledge to exhibitors.
 The "No TV Clause" guaranteed that all future AIP product, beginning with The Raven and Operation Bikini, would be withheld from television for a minimum period of five years from the date of release, subject only to bank foreclosure or financial loss (the clearance would not apply if film rentals do not equal production and distribution costs and expenses within a period of two years from national release).
 Calling theirs an urgent and necessary move, Jim and Sam (posing below with exhibs) slammed actions of competing distributors as cannibalism of the worst sort and warned that this unregulated and indiscriminate early TV exposure cannot help but convince the public that they need only wait a few months and they will see all movies on TV free.
 This, of course, was music to a show world’s ears.
 Nicholson and Arkoff were all but hoisted up as if they’d kicked a winning field goal.
 TOA and Allied directors issued a resolution encouraging members to show their appreciation by booking AIP product at every possible opportunity.
 What came next could not have been entirely unexpected, for Nicholson announced in June 1963 that sixty-nine AIP features had been sold to five American Broadcasting-Paramount Theatres television stations for two million dollars.
 All but seven of the sixty-nine were black and white, and included titles such as The Amazing Colossal Man, Blood Of Dracula, and I Was A Teenage Werewolf, along with westerns, war, and other genre actioners the company had dabbled in.
 AIP assured theatres that product involved has been in continuous theatrical release and many of the films have been reissued and have exhausted their full theatrical potential.
 In fact, many if not most of them were still playing heavily on weekend hardtop programs and all-night drive-in berths.
 The company said it would provide showmen with dates of initial TV showings so as to avoid conflict with theatre bookings.
 Runs on AB-PT stations throughout 1964, these located in Los Angeles, San Francisco, Chicago, Detroit, and New York, were followed by wider syndication of the sixty-nine AIP’s in January 1965 through a company called Screen Entertainment.
 These knocked a lot of the old Universal monsters off their perch (I remember The Day The World Ended playing Charlotte’s Horror Theatre on New Year’s night, initiating a year of AIP domination of Channel 3’s Friday late movie).

 It didn’t take American-International long to forget its promise.
 The company’s own TV division offered the Amazing ’65 package of twenty features to become available in September 1964.
 These included Black Sunday, Circus Of Horrors, and Konga, each outside perimeters of the pledge, having been released prior to 1963, but the following year’s Amazing ’66 (available September 1965), offering The Terror, Dementia 13, and The Evil Eye, among twenty-two titles, seemed to have violated terms.
 Had AIP lost money on these and thus excluded them from its protected group?
 The company’s theatrical revenue was dropping from previous seasons.
 The Terror only realized $360,000 in domestic rentals, Dementia 13 a worse $116,000.
 AIP was in effect competing with itself, having so much similar horror and sci-fi backlog not only saturating in theatres, but now in homes as well.
 American-International Television began salting its syndication packages with Euro titles unreleased stateside and very cheap sci-fi’s they’d commissioned from producer Larry Buchanan.
 The Amazing Adventures 1967 group included twenty-five features and Black Sabbath was among them, its availability announced March 1966 for Autumn season play (Queen Of Blood was included as well, despite having been released theatrically that same March --- could this be why they changed its title to Planet Of Blood?).
 Black Sabbath had maxed out with $419,000 domestic rental dollars from 7,130 theatrical bookings.
 Boris Karloff in horror films tended to perform well below what Vincent Price could recover for the same brand.
 Black Sabbath may also have been shunned in church-going communities where small exhibs passed so as to avoid negative patron response to its title (I noticed that apparent trend in a lack of bookings for the film in surrounding NC towns, though our Liberty thankfully ran it as a single for two days).
 All this history is so much smoked meat now that we (more or less) have ready access to Black Sabbath, but its critical reputation remains largely stillborn outside fan followers who remember it new (Maltin’s Guide assigns it just two-and-a-half stars) and that’s largely because it was so hard to decently see for so long.
-Will presentations worthy (Thanks, Anchor Bay DVD and MGM-HD) and scrupulously researched production histories elevate Black Sabbath to a deserved pantheon?
+Will presentations worthy and scrupulously researched production histories elevate Black Sabbath to a deserved pantheon?
 Only if they keep Ann out of the voting!

 15 Comments: